Journal

 Summary Framework

-• Define the decision before options are debated.
+• Define the decision before debating options.

 • Lock criteria before evidence review starts.

-• Time-box disagreement and assign one final decider.
+• Time-box disagreement and assign a decider.

-• Publish one decision brief immediately after commitment.
+• Publish one decision brief after commitment.

 • Track one success signal and one correction trigger.

-• “One more data cut” appears every week.
+• one more data cut appears every week

-• Success metrics shift midstream.
+• success metrics shift midstream

-1) Frame the decision before debate
+1. Frame the decision before debate

 Good framing includes: